 Ready to work towards a greener campus and build habits that will lead to a greener life?
 Whether you're a student, faculty, staff, alumni, or neighbor, there are ways you can be part of the green movement on Fairfield's campus.
 Check out your options below.

 Leaders for Environmental Action at Fairfield (LEAF)

 From Earth Week planning to trash audits, you can support a number of different student-led sustainability initiatives throughout the year.
 LEAF continuously hosts movie screenings, lectures, petitions, campus clean-ups, and dumpster dives.
-Follow LEAF on Facebook or contact LEAF at firstname.lastname@example.org to learn more.
+Contact LEAF at firstname.lastname@example.org to learn more.